 Adam shook his head.
 “I mean, it is serious.
 But it’ll take some time to explain it.
 Plus, I don’t want your dad to get hurt either.”

-Outside, Brandon began to run south towards his house.
+Outside, Brandon began to run south toward his house.
 He pointed back at Adam.

 “Fine, as soon as I’m done I’m coming over to your house!
 You better tell me everything, Adam!”